Theo911/AEA_Sorting_Networks/webapp/README_webapp.md

-# Batcher's Odd-Even Mergesort Interactive Web Demo
+# Algorithm Interactive Web Demo

-This web application provides an interactive demonstration of Batcher's Odd-Even Mergesort algorithm for sorting networks.
+This web application provides an interactive demonstration of both Batcher's Odd-Even Mergesort and a Reinforcement Learning algorithm for sorting networks.

 ## Features